Gurnos: Amenities

+The Gurnos estate includes a main small shopping centre at Chestnut Way ("The Gurnos Shops"), a social club, and a community centre.
+The Clover Road Stores are a small shopping section on Clover Road.

 In 1999 the 3Gs Development Trust was established to work with the communities of the Gurnos and Galon Uchaf, offering support, information and developmental activities.
 The trust's offices are based at The Gurnos Shops, together with other centres including a youth centre at Forsythia Close.
-The name 3Gs illustrates the local perception that there are two estates, separated by Prince Charles Hospital; the Old Gurnos and the New Estate; being two of the Gs, together with Galon Uchaf being the third.
+The name 3Gs illustrates the local perception that there are two estates, separated by Prince Charles Hospital; the "Old Gurnos" and the "New Estate"; being two of the Gs, together with Galon Uchaf being the third.
 Penydarren was later added to the 3Gs remit and by 2013 the organisation's remit was expanded to include other wards as the Communities First North Cluster.

 The only secondary school in the area is Pen-Y-Dre High School, there are also two primary schools; Goetre Primary School and St Aloysius Roman Catholic Primary School.

+There were two pubs, the Gurnos Tavern and later The Matchstick Man, named after late boxer Johnny Owen, however both have since closed.

+People

+Notable people associated with Gurnos include: